JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 1. Go to the "Book" directory
 2. The main compilation file is `book.tex` that you can suit to your needs commenting out what you don't need.
 If you compile it "as provided" you will see a lot of examples that can be useful for your particular case.
 3. Edit the files you need (abstract files, chapter files, dedication files, appendix files, etc.) There is a specific directory for each of them
-4. Compile the book.tex (there is a `Makefile` available, but you can use your standard LaTeX build tools).
+4. Compile the `book.tex` file (there is a `Makefile` available, but you can use your standard LaTeX build tools).

 ### To fill in and generate paperwork